Can You Hot Glue Yarn? – The Ultimate DIY Hack

 Adhesive Tape

-Stitch Markers Or Safety Pins
+Stitch Markers or Safety Pins

 Tying Knots